-- This section outlines the methodology for calculating and adjusting for the tax benefit the licensee receives from adopting a higher level of gearing than the notional level used to set price controls. - The clawback calculation takes the following steps: - Step 1: Compare actual gearing to the notional level of gearing of 60 percent.
+- This section outlines the methodology for calculating and adjusting for the tax benefit the licensee receives from adopting a higher level of gearing than the notional level used to set price controls. - The clawback calculation takes the following steps:

+- Step 1: Compare actual gearing to the notional level of gearing of 36 percent.
 Gearing is defined and measured as set out in Condition 5 of the licence.
 If the simple average of actual gearing for the control period is lower or equal to the notional gearing, then no clawback applies.
 If it is higher, then proceed to step 2. - Step 2: Compare actual interest to modelled interest.
 If actual interest costs used in the calculation of actual tax are lower or equal to the costs used to estimate the tax charge in the price decision, then no clawback applies.
 If they are higher, then proceed to step 3. - Step 3: The excess relief is calculated as actual interest less modelled interest.
 This is then multiplied by the statutory corporation tax rate used in the price determination, and uplifted by the NR23 cost of capital to reflect the time value of money.
 The resulting clawback adjustment is to be included in the opening NR28 RAB.
-The tax clawback is then apportioned to the UKATS and Oceanic RABs in proportion to the estimated opening RAB values at the start of NR28 broadly to reflect the relative size of the two businesses. - For the purpose of this appendix, the RPI measure of inflation is to be used. - In the event that NERL's financial year changes from 31 March to 31 December during NR23, NERL will approach the CAA to discuss any necessary changes to methodology to enable the clawback to remain consistent with the current approach, however being expressed on a calendar year basis.
+The tax clawback is then apportioned to the UKATS and Oceanic RABs in proportion to the estimated opening RAB values at the start of NR28 broadly to reflect the relative size of the two businesses. - In calculating the tax uplift for NR23, the reduction in revenue (and the tax thereon) arising from the tax clawback should be excluded from the calculation. - For the purpose of this R23 tax clawback mechanism, the RPI measure of inflation is to be used. - In the event that NERL's financial year changes from 31 March to 31 December during NR23, NERL will approach the CAA to discuss any necessary changes to methodology to enable the clawback to remain consistent with the current approach, however being expressed on a calendar year basis.